 The blockchain is seen as the main technological innovation of Bitcoin (an evolving cryptocurrency), since it stands as proof of all the transactions on the network.

-How could financial institutions use this technology to manage risks?
+How Blockchain Works in Financial Institutions & Could use this technology to manage risks?

 Anti-money laundering (AML) and know-your-customer (KYC) processes have become a mandatory requirement for many banks, insurers and other nancial institutions.
 Unfortunately, the current standard process becomes increasingly costly and complex as technology and regulations evolve – and it’s not even satisfying functional requirements for the business and regulatory authorities.